USEPA/AMET/docs/AMET_Users_Guide_v1.md

 your project table in the amet database and populates that project table with your data.
 You'll specifiy a number of options in the aqProject.csh script which will then call several R script to run site compare and then poplulate the database with your data.
+This script will be reused for your various AMET-AQ projects, so while this script contains a number of options, you will likely only need to fully setup this script once and re-use it will little modification in the future.

+First, you'll need to specify some basic amet information.
 You'll need to specify **AMETBASE** as done in the previous scripts.
-The **AMET_LOGIN** will default to your system user name, but you can change it if desired.
+The **AMET_LOGIN** will default to your system user ID, but you can change it if desired.
-The **AMET_LOGIN** is only used to identify you in the amet database and is not used to as a login to the amet database.
+The **AMET_LOGIN** is only used to identify you in the amet database and is not used to as a login to the amet database (when executed, the script will prompt you for the amet login and password).
 The **AMET_PROJECT** should be the same name you called the directory and needs to be unique and contain no spaces.
 Next set the **AMET_DATABASE** to use (by default this is set to "amet") and the location of the amet formatted observation files (by default this is set to